 If you’re considering bankruptcy, you may worry about how it will affect your job.
 People who file for bankruptcy face a lot of stigma.
 Some employers may think it’s evidence that you’re disorganized or bad at managing money, but that may not be fair to you.

-The Bankruptcy Code contains several provisions that safeguard job applicants and employees from discrimination.
+The United States Bankruptcy Code contains several provisions that safeguard job applicants and employees from discrimination.
 The Fair Credit Reporting Act (FCRA) also offers some protection by limiting how employers can use credit screenings.
-But the protections are limited, and in the real world, discrimination can be tough to prove.
+The protections are limited, and in the real world, discrimination can be tough to prove.

 Know your rights, which jobs are more likely to be impacted by a bankruptcy filing, and which employers are most likely to discover it.